-##Although Britain is not well famed for its culinary heritage, it is generally accepted that we do have some fine desserts.
+##Although Britain is not well famed for its culinary heritage, it is generally accepted that they do have some fine desserts.
 So, this month, we indulge in puddings and “the proof of the pudding is in the eating”!
 A refrain which coincidentally originates from the translation of ‘Al freír de los huevos lo verá’ by Cervantes from Don Quijote de la Mancha.
 It means that you can only tell whether something is good by actually experiencing it!

 Puddings have long been a stalwart of British cuisine, although the term pudding could be derived from both French and German and referred to either meaty sausage or similar blooded-pud.
 These days, ‘pudding’ can refer equally to sweet and savoury.
 It is also a term for desserts in general and, probably for its form or shape, can describe someone who is a little on the porky side.